this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 - The House: I wipe down the counters with disinfectant after I handle the food.
 If a meal is particularly messy I also wipe/mop their feeding area.

-- The Meals: Last but defiantly not the least the actual food itself.
-Leave what you can for as long as you can frozen.
+- The Meals: Last but defiantly not least the actual food itself.
+Leave what you can freeze for as long as you can.
 Or only defrost what you are going to need for that day.
-Keeping the meals frozen ensures that hey are not in the Danger Zone for bacteria growth.
+Keeping the meals frozen ensures that they are not in the Danger Zone for bacteria growth.
 I simply take another meal out of the freezer when I feed.
-So defrosted meal is served in their dog only bowl from their dog meals only container then replaced by a frozen meal to defrost.
-Next keep your meals in their own special containers to avoid confusion.
+So the defrosted meal is served in their dog the only bowl from their dog meals only container then replaced by a frozen meal to defrost.
+Next, keep your meals in their own special containers to avoid confusion.
 Make sure they have lids and store them on the bottom shelf in your fridge.
-That way the don’t splash or leak onto any other foods.
+That way they don’t splash or leak onto any other foods.
 Last and most importantly defrost with care.
-This is the phase were the bad bacteria growth can go wild.
+This is the phase where the bad bacteria growth can go wild.
 Never leave the food out for more than 20 minutes.
 My dogs are extremely food motivated, they take after their mother, so this is never an issue.
-But if it is in your home place in the fridge for later.
-The meals stay good 2 – 3 days in the fridge after defrost.
+But if it is in your home place it in the fridge for later.
+The meals stay good for 2 – 3 days in the fridge after defrosting.
 They, you know those people, recommend that you always defrost in the fridge.
-That process doesn’t allow enough time between meals for me so I cheat and leave the frozen meals in their containers on th counter for an hour.
-At first this was tough because I wasn’t in the habit of checking to make sure I put the dog food away.
+That process doesn’t allow enough time between meals for me so I cheat and leave the frozen meals in their containers on the counter for an hour.
+At first, this was tough because I wasn’t in the habit of checking to make sure I put the dog food away.
 So some meals did go to the trash.
 I figured out that if I set the kitchen timer before I left the kitchen after meal service the alarm was great at reminding me.

 My Favorite Natural Hacks

-It always seems weird to me to work so hard to keep my diets natural then immediately expose myself to harsh chemicals that counteract said diets in the name of cleaning.
-And I feel the same way about my home and doggos.
+It always seems weird to me to work so hard to keep my diet natural and then immediately expose myself to harsh chemicals that counteract said diets in the name of cleaning.
+And I feel the same way about my home and doggos, as you probably already know if you have read my trials and tribulations on natural flea control.
 So here are my favorite more natural disinfecting and cleaning methods to keep my germ life in balance.

 - White vinegar to kill germs: I prefer this over bleach due to bleach being so harmful to all living things.
 Does it really disinfect though?
-Yes at the right concentrate.
+Yes, at the right concentration.
 Here are the details.

-- Regular soap instead of anti-bacterial soap: There isn’t any real proof that anti-bacterial soap is more effective than regular old soap.
-In fact they are now saying it might be worse, due to it ‘killing all the things’ and not leaving any room to maintain the bacteria balance we need.
-Also it cost more.
+- Regular soap instead of antibacterial soap: I just use regular soap.
+There isn’t any real proof that antibacterial soap is more effective than regular old soap.
+In fact, they are now saying it might be worse, due to it ‘killing all the things’ and not leaving any room to maintain the bacteria balance we need.
+Also, it cost more.